WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 [prerequisites for Tornado](/neteye/doc/module/tornado/chapter/tornado-howto-overview).

 ## <a id="tornado-howto-string-interpolation-step1"></a> Step #1:  Prerequisites

 **Tornado:**
-* For testing purposes we will manually send an event to Tornado via CLI.
+* For testing purposes we will manually send an event to Tornado via the shell.
 In a production environment, Tornado can accept events from any collector and even via an HTTP POST request with a JSON payload.
 * Make sure that the username and password are properly set to your dedicated Tornado user in icinga2: